terry-fox/toon-flattening/docs/HAMMER_SRS.md

 ### 4.5 Reform Mechanic

 #### FR-31: Reform Keybind Registration
-The system shall register a new keybind action named "Reform" in the Controls menu.
+The system shall register a keybind action named "Reform from Flattened" in the Controls menu.

 #### FR-32: Reform Keybind Default
 The Reform keybind shall default to the Space key.